islamsamy214/mountain-blogs/README.md

 # mountain-blogs
-this is a landing page template for a displying blogs, and it can be developed and exapanded to be a dynamic and huge website if we added backend for it.
+this is a landing page template for displaying blogs, and it can be developed and expanded to be a dynamic and huge website if we added a backend for it.